 Questions are generated by triggers that occur when encountering a problem that cannot be answered or when you realize that your knowledge base needs to address a practice issue.
 Triggers generally generate two types of questions.

-Background or general questions ask for general knowledge about some aspect of a disorder.
+Background or general questions ask for general knowledge about conditions, tests, treatments, or aspects of health care.
 Example: What causes pressure ulcers?
 What are the complications of pressure ulcers?

-Foreground or specific questions ask for specific knowledge about managing patients with a disorder.
+Foreground or specific questions ask for specific knowledge to inform clinical decisions, actions, or practices.
 These questions can be further categorized into the following areas:

 The resources below are unrestricted.